ciroque/central-configuration-repository/README.md

 As noted above it is possible to perform discovery by starting at the root hierarchy segment and build the URI to the desired setting.

-    The /ccr/setting URI will return a list of the environments available.
+    The `/ccr/settings` URI will return a list of the environments available.
-    The /ccr/setting/production URI will return a list of the applications available in the production environment.
+    The `/ccr/settings/production` URI will return a list of the applications available in the production environment.
-    The /ccr/setting/production/webservice URI will return a list of the scopes available in the webservice application in the production environment.
+    The `/ccr/settings/production/webservice` URI will return a list of the scopes available in the webservice application in the production environment.
-    The /ccr/setting/production/webservice/logging URI will return a list of the logging settings for the webservice appliction in the production environment.
+    The `/ccr/settings/production/webservice/logging` URI will return a list of the logging settings for the webservice application in the production environment.

-### Batch Configuration Provider Service

-#### Overview

-This is the endpoint that should be used to request the full set of configuration settings for an application and, optionally, scope (all scopes are included if only the application is provided).

-#### Resource Identification URIs

-#### Examples

-### Configuration Management Service

-#### Overview
-This is the endpoint that should be used to manage the configuration settings.

-#### Resource Identification URIs

-#### Examples
+    The `/ccr/settings/production/webservice/logging/logFilename` URI will return a list of active configurations of the logFilename configuration in the logging scope of the webservice application in the production environment.

+Wildcards -- in the form of a splat (*) -- are allowed at all levels of the query.
+Including a splat in a segment will match all characters preceding the splat and any characters to the end of the segment.

 <pre>
        _